ad-freiburg/qlever-ui/docs/extending_parser.md

 ]
 ```

 The suggestions-callback should always return all available combinations that are valid without limiting any further.
-In the following already typed letters and the `COMPLEXTTYPE` options mentioned above will be used to limit the list but this logic is intentionally separated from the generation of suggestions.
+In the following already typed letters and the `COMPLEXTYPES` options mentioned above will be used to limit the list but this logic is intentionally separated from the generation of suggestions.

 The programmable API of CodeMirror allows adding a callback on their suggestion feature that is called once 'hints' (suggestions as we call them) are requested by the user / editor.
 This is where QLever UI hook its logic for collecting the possible suggestions.
 ```javascript